smithbm2316/bensmith.sh/content/words/astro-rss-full-content.md

   title: 'Ben Smith\u2019s Blog',
   description: 'Ben\u2019s writings and thoughts about tech',
   site: import.meta.env.SITE,
-  // now all we have to do is just pass the sanitized + encoded HTML of
-  // each of our posts to the new `content` property on the RSSFeedItem
-  // objects that we're generating for each post!
-So much simpler :)
   items: posts.map((post) => ({
     link: post.url,
     title: post.frontmatter.title,